Healthy Campus Plan (2021-2022)

 All public schools have been given guidance that we “must exclude students from attending school in person who are actively sick with COVID-19 or who have received a positive test result for COVID-19.”
 (TEA Public Health Guidance, Aug.
 5, 2021)

-Students who have received a positive diagnosis of COVID-19, and ARE SYMPTOMATIC, may return to campus under the following parameters (Department of State Health Services website):
+Students who have received a positive diagnosis of COVID-19 may return to campus under the following guidelines:

-- At least 10-days has elapsed since symptom onset, and
+- At least 10-days has elapsed since symptom onset and/or positive test result, and

-- And other symptoms of the virus have improved.
+- Other symptoms of the virus have improved.

 RESPOND: Close Contact with COVID-19

 Westlake Academy has received new information from TEA for this school year regarding our protocols in this area.
 Staff, students, and visitors who have received the COVID-19 vaccine and are exposed to someone with a positive case of the virus are NOT considered to be a close contact at this time (direction from TEA may change).
 The additional guidance is shown below:

 “Schools are not required to contact trace on campus; however, we should notify a student’s parent if we are made aware that they have been in close contact with a confirmed case.”
 (TEA Public Health Guidance, Aug.
 5, 2021)

 - If an individual has been in school and is test-confirmed to have COVID-19, the school must notify its local health department, in accordance with applicable federal, state, and local laws and regulations, including confidentiality requirements of the Americans with Disabilities Act (ADA) and Family Educational Rights and Privacy Act (FERPA).

 - Upon receipt of information that any teacher, staff member, student, or visitor at a school is test-confirmed to have COVID-19, the school must submit a report to the Texas Department of State Health Services.

 - Westlake Academy will continue to make available hand sanitizer across the campus, including, in each classroom.